 Song Bird

-It is here that our song will arise even as the dawn arises through darkness of night.
+Our song will arise even as the dawn arises through darkness of night.

 Good morning!

 I just stepped outside to say goodbye to my husband as he left for work.
-It is still dark and cold, and the air is brisk with a bit of moisture.
+It is still dark and cold and the air is brisk with a bit of moisture.
 I am in my fluffy red robe that reminds me of Christmas and am still drinking my first cup of coffee with loads of half n half.

 Still barefoot in the cold, I stood… thinking… and listening… to one.singlular.bird singing in the branches as the world lie sleeping.
-She grew loud and louder as the quiet became quieter.
+My heart settled into her song and rested.

 Be still my soul… Trust in God…